umangmm/InsightStream-Pro/README.md

 With LangChain (Your current code)
 It’s clean and modular.
 You just define the "links" in the chain. python

-# One line handles the entire logic flow
-rag_chain = create_retrieval_chain(history_aware_retriever, question_answer_chain)
+One line handles the entire logic flow: rag_chain = create_retrieval_chain(history_aware_retriever, question_answer_chain)
 response = rag_chain.invoke({"input": query, "chat_history": history})
 Use code with caution.